 Train in Cinque Terre National Park, Italy

 Traveling by train does add up throughout a trip, so if you’re going to be there for an extended amount of time, consider getting a Eurail Global Pass.
 Though expensive, these passes give you unlimited travel via train for a certain length of time.
-And since they are designated for all of Europe and not just Italy, they are especially great for those who are planning a bigger European adventure than just Italy!
+And since they are designated for Europe and not just Italy, they are especially great for those planning a bigger European adventure than just Italy!

 Getting Around Italy by Plane